-21. SAFETY CULTURE ASSESSMENTS / BEHAVIOURAL SAFETY PROGRAMS
+20. SAFETY CULTURE ASSESSMENTS / BEHAVIOURAL SAFETY PROGRAMS

-- 21.1.
+- 20.1.
 These surveys are based around management and supervisor interviews and anonymous employee questionnaires (see results table below).
-The process is facilitated by external personnel.
-A number of operating companies have commenced this process in 2017. - 21.2.
-The process involves an initial Safety Culture Assessment, a program to address the issues raised, and a follow up survey to assess program progress. - 21.3.
-Each operating company will have at least one Safety Culture Assessment completed at one of their sites in 2018.
-This initial survey will be arranged, facilitated and resources by the central safety function.
-The operating companies would then develop their own Safety Culture Assessment program for 2019/2020. - 21.4.
+The process is facilitated by external personnel. - 20.2.
+The process involves an initial Safety Culture Assessment, a program to address the issues raised, and a follow up survey to assess program progress. - 20.3.
 From April 2019 all operating companies must report "% of operational sites who have had a Safety Culture Assessment completed".

-Notes :
+Notes:

-- Where required small locations (with less than 5 full time employees ) can be combined for this process " this will be a quarterly KPI first information April 2019. - Safety Culture Assessments are counted for a 3 year period from date of completion so a Safety Culture Assessment completed in 2019 is counted in 2019, 2020, 2021. - 21.5.
+- Where required small locations (with less than 5 full time employees) can be combined for this process "- this will be a quarterly KPI first information April 2019. - Safety Culture Assessments are counted for a 3 year period from date of completion so a Safety Culture Assessment completed in 2019 is counted in 2019, 2020, 2021. - 20.4.
 Various behavioural safety programs are ongoing across the operating company.
 2019 will see the development of a recommended approach based on a series of trials in Poland and France.